Apparent Gaza activists hurl paint at homes of Brooklyn Museum leaders, including Jewish director - WTOP News

 Then-Mayor Rudy Giuliani threatened to close the museum in 1999 over artwork he considered disrespectful of Catholics.
 Protesters have staged demonstrations inside, outside, and on top of the building repeatedly over the years.
 And in 2016, pro-Palestinian activists demonstrated against a photo exhibit on life in Israel and the West Bank, saying it did not take a strong enough stance against Israeli “colonization.”

-The paint attacks came the same week that Within Our Lifetime organized a large demonstration outside a New York City exhibition memorializing victims of the Oct.
-7 Hamas attack on the Tribe of Nova music festival.
-The group called it “Zionist propaganda” and dismissed the music festival, where hundreds died, as “a rave next to a concentration camp.”

-Associated Press reporter Jennifer Peltz in New York contributed.
+Associated Press reporters Jennifer Peltz and Karen Matthews.
 Follow Philip Marcelo at x.com/philmarcelo.

-This story has been corrected to reflect that only one of the four Brooklyn Museum leaders whose homes was splashed with paint is Jewish, according to the museum’s spokesperson.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.